pretf/example-project/README.md

     * This is completely optional, but recommended.
     * This example demonstrates just one way to augment a Terraform project.
 You can write your own `pretf.workflow.py` file(s) and do anything you want.

-## Hierachy and detecting changes in a CI/CD system
+## Detecting changes in a CI/CD system

-The hierarchy of this example project is crucial.
+When submitting a pull request, the CI/CD system detects which stacks have changed and automatically runs `terraform plan` where appropriate.
+This section explains how this works.

-Consider this non-hierarchical project structure:
+Consider this project structure:

 ```
 modules/